 By Airik Myers

 At the hospital, her care team moved quickly.
-Desiree was losing blood at a rapid rate, and doctors determined she was too unstable to be flown to Seattle as originally planned.
-She was taken into emergency surgery and delivered her daughter, Aria, at 33 weeks.
+Desiree was still losing blood at a rapid rate, and doctors determined she was too unstable to be flown to Seattle as they had first thought to do.
+She was taken into emergency surgery right there and delivered her daughter, Aria, at 33 weeks.

-Desiree wouldn’t fully wake until later that morning.
+Desiree wouldn’t fully wake up until later that morning.
 Her first question was about her baby.
-Nurses helped her into a wheelchair so she could meet Aria in the NICU.
+Nurses helped her into a wheelchair so she could meet Aria in the neonatal intensive care unit.
+“She was so little, under four pounds, on oxygen.
+Just being able to touch her little feet meant everything to me.”

-In the days that followed, Desiree learned she had received nine pints of blood.
-Those donations made the difference between life and loss.
+In the days that followed, Desiree learned she had received nine pints of blood during the birth process and recovery.
+Those blood donations made the difference for her between life and loss.

 “Had people not donated, I wouldn’t be here now,” she said.
 “It was important to me, to my kids, to my husband, to my parents.
 I wouldn’t have made it without blood donations.”